-- Policy development sits across a range of ministries, and there is no lead with specific assigned responsibility for developing government on policies, guidelines and programmes relating to children and the digital environment. - Coordination happens more informally across the different departments and entities that contribute to government policies, guidelines, and programmes regarding children and the digital environment. - Several different programmes are underway to support children's online safety and participation in the digital environment.
-However, these may not be formally organised as action plans.
+- Policy development sits across different ministries with leadership distributed according to the area of specialisation. - Coordination happens more informally across the different departments and entities that contribute to government policies, guidelines, and programmes regarding children and the digital environment. - One or more programmes of action is/are underway supporting children's online safety and participation in the digital environment.

-High Medium Low Other
+High Medium Low Not present

-Lead ministry for policy development х
+Lead ministry for policy development X

 National coordination body X

-National action plan or strategy Х
+National action plan or strategy X